yash-sharma1/docs-site/docs/fullnode.md

 ## Monitor

-Prometheus is enabled on port 26660 by default.
+Prometheus is enabled on port 26660 by default, and the endpoint is `/metrics`.

 ## Work with full node